-I do agree it’s probably more aesthetically nice from 1-18, but the design is quite enjoyable.
+I do agree it’s probably more aesthetically nice from 1-18, but the design is quite enjoyable, as well.
 Most holes feature a big dogleg and a semi-blind tee shot with somewhat tighter landing areas than Crossings.
 You can see roughly where you are hitting to, but you don’t always know what’s around the corner until you get there.
 In most cases you come over a ridge at the corner and are greeted with a beautiful approach view.

 Holes 9, 10 and 11 make up the signature stretch on Falls.
 The 9th is a tough par-4 with a knee-knocking approach over water to a giant green.
 The 10th is the hole that gives the course its name as water feeds off a little pond down a little drainage canal for a little man-made waterfall.